Delta Velorum: Physical properties

 The brightnesses of the three stars have been measured at visual and infrared wavelengths using adaptive optics.
 The physical properties implied by their surface brightnesses and colour indices suggests spectral types of A2IV, A4V and F8V, respectively.

 More precise physical properties for the stars can be calculated using accurate orbital parameters.
 Both members of the spectroscopic binary Delta Velorum A are slightly evolved stars that are still on the main sequence.
 Component Aa has 2.5 times the mass of the Sun, 2.6 times the Sun's radius, and is radiating 56 times the luminosity of the Sun at an effective temperature of 9470 K. Component Ab is only slightly smaller, with 2.4 times the Sun's mass and radius, with a luminosity of 47 times the Sun and an effective temperature of 9,370 K.

-Both stars are rotating rapidly and are significantly oblate, with polar radii smaller than their equatorial radii.
-Gravity darkening results in their effective temperatures at the pole being higher.
+Both stars are rotating rapidly and are significantly oblate, with equatorial radii larger than their polar radii.
+Gravity darkening results in their effective temperatures at the pole being higher than that of the equator.
 For component Aa, the polar radius and temperature are and 10,100 K, respectively, while the equatorial radius and temperature are and 9,700 K, respectively.
 For component Ab, the corresponding polar values are and 10,120 K, and the equatorial values are and 9,560 K. This results in the star being brighter when seen along their axes of rotation and less bright when observed at their equators.
 From Earth, the pair is observed nearly equatorially and the absolute visual magnitude is +0.02; from a different direction the absolute magnitude would be −0.138 or less.